jdbruxelles/si18n.js/README.md

 ## Demo and Documentation

-You can get started on the [demo site](https://si18n.js.bruxelles.dev/).
+- You can get started on the [demo site](https://si18n.js.bruxelles.dev/).
+- And read the changelog on [GitHub](https://github.com/jdbruxelles/si18n.js/releases).

 ## Installation